-Ketosis, The Ketogenic Diet and Ketones might be trendy right now, but it is nothing new.
-Ketosis is a perfectly normal metabolic state our bodies can be in as opposed to using glucose metabolism.
-While it is true that our bodies use carbs to function, it is also true and even more beneficial to use ketones as energy.
-You may be thinking, okay, but where do I get these ketones as energy?
+Ketosis, The Ketogenic Diet and Ketones might be trendy right now, but it is not new.
+Being in ketosis is a normal metabolic state our bodies can be.
+While it is true that we use carbs as an energy source, it is also true and even more beneficial, to use ketones as energy.

 One of the immediate benefits people experience is mental clarity.
 It is almost as if a foggy cloud is lifted.
 Research shows that ketones are the preferential energy for your brain.
 In fact, 75% of your brain prefers using ketones.
 There is a small amount of glucose needed for specific areas of the brain, but your body takes care of this through a process called gluconeogenesis.
 So, when someone says “your brain can only use glucose”, they need to check again.